Fixed-fee leasehold conveyancing in Shacklewell:

 • Registering of the assignment of the change of lessee after a sale

-Your conveyancer will have no control over the level of the charges for this information but the average costs for the information for Shacklewell leasehold premises is £350.
+Your solicitor will have no control over the level of the charges for this information but the average costs for the information for Shacklewell leasehold premises is £350.
 For Shacklewell conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
-Neither is there any legal time frame by which they are obliged to supply the information.
+Neither is there any legal time frame by which they are obliged to provide answers.

-After months of negotiations we cannot agree with our landlord on how much the lease extension should cost for our flat in Shacklewell.
-Can we issue an application to the Residential Property Tribunal Service?
+Having spent years of negotiations we cannot agree with our landlord on how much the lease extension should cost for our flat in Shacklewell.
+Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

-An example of a Lease Extension matter before the tribunal for a Shacklewell property is 5C Stoke Newington Road in April 2010. the Tribunal therefore concludes that the premium to be paid for the extended lease is £700.00 This case related to 1 flat.
+An example of a Lease Extension decision for a Shacklewell residence is 5C Stoke Newington Road in April 2010. the Tribunal therefore concludes that the premium to be paid for the extended lease is £700.00 This case was in relation to 1 flat.
 The remaining number of years on the lease was 80.5 years.